GenomicsAotearoa/RNA-seq-workshop-on-demand/docs/1_background.md

     The first step in characterizing the transcriptome involves isolating and purifying cellular RNA.
 The quality and quantity of the input material have a significant impact on data quality; therefore, care must be taken when isolating and preparing RNA for sequencing.
 Given the chemical instability of RNA, there are two major reasons for RNA degradation during experiments:

     - RNA contains ribose sugar and is not stable in alkaline conditions because of the reactive hydroxyl bonds.
 RNA is also more prone to heat degradation than DNA.

     -  Ribonucleases (RNases) are ubiquitous and very stable, so avoiding them is nearly impossible.
 It is essential to maintain an RNase-free environment by wearing sterile disposable gloves when handling reagents and RNA samples, employing RNase inhibitors, and using DEPC-treated water instead of PCR-grade water.
-Additionally, proper storage of RNA is crucial to avoid RNA degradation.

-    In the short term, RNA may be stored in RNase-free water or TE buffer at -80°C for 1 year without degradation.
+    Additionally, proper storage of RNA is crucial to avoid RNA degradation.In the short term, RNA may be stored in RNase-free water or TE buffer at -80°C for 1 year without degradation.
 For the long term, RNA samples may be stored as ethanol precipitates at -20°C. Avoid repeated freeze-thaw cycles of samples, which can lead to degradation.
 RNA of high integrity will maximize the likelihood of obtaining reliable and informative results.

 !!! info ""